 Aphids like new stems and soft leaves.
-If you spot any, mix a tablespoon of dish soap and warm water and rinse the plant with the mixture.
-The concoction will effectively kill the aphids.
+Blast them with a strong stream of water as well.
+This will effectively kill the aphids.

 Although there are no specific diseases, in damp, mild condition, the crowns of the plant can rot.
 Therefore, it’s extremely important to ensure minimal water once the plant has established.

 Q: Is the Mexican cardinal flower a good plant for a pollinator garden?